-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 And Afghanistan's neighbor, Iran, is being threatened with sanctions because of its nuclear program.
 Now, those pushing sanctions, the U.S. and European nations, are focusing on the biggest opponent to sanctions, and that's China.
 As NPR News's Anthony Kuhn reports from Beijing, China faces a balancing act between its ties to the U.S. and its growing strategic partnership with Iran.

 ANTHONY KUHN: While the U.S. now sees sanctions as all but inevitable, China insists that diplomatic channels have not been exhausted and that talk of sanctions is premature.
 Li Guofu is a Middle East expert at the China Institute of International Studies, a think tank under the foreign ministry.
-He says that sanctions would only push Irans nuclear programs in a more military direction.
+He says that sanctions would only push Iran's nuclear programs in a more military direction.

-KUHN: Li says that the U.S. and Europes relentless push for sanctions against Iran makes him suspicious about their motives.
+KUHN: Li says that the U.S. and Europe's relentless push for sanctions against Iran makes him suspicious about their motives.

-Mr. GUOFU: (Through translator) Do Western nations really want to resolve the Iranian nuclear issue through peaceful diplomatic means, or are they simply using the nuclear issue as an excuse to achieve other aims such as overthrowing the Iranian government?
+GUOFU: (Through translator) Do Western nations really want to resolve the Iranian nuclear issue through peaceful diplomatic means, or are they simply using the nuclear issue as an excuse to achieve other aims such as overthrowing the Iranian government?

 KUHN: China and Iran have extensive commercial ties at stake.
-China is now Irans biggest trading partner.
-Iran is now Chinas third largest oil supplier after Saudi Arabia and Angola.
+China is now Iran's biggest trading partner.
+Iran is now China's third largest oil supplier after Saudi Arabia and Angola.
 The two countries on opposite ends of the ancient Silk Road are planning oil pipelines across Asia.
 John Garver, a China expert at the Georgia Institute of Technology considers the implications.

 KUHN: Wilhelm von Kaminada(ph) is a visiting fellow at the Netherlands Institute of International Relations.
 He said that the heirs to the Chinese and Persian empires share common interests as they re-emerge as regional powers.

 KUHN: China has backed three rounds of sanctions against Iran, but it has first tried to ensure that the sanctions are limited and reversible.
 John Garver says China may go along this time too, but...

 KUHN: Anthony Kuhn, NPR News, Beijing.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.